 Mathematics is a core subject with good reason.
 It's the foundation of many aspects of life as well as careers.
 You will use it to budget and plan your personal finances, check the correct cost of fixing your car or to do a bit of DIY.
 Careers such as Engineering, Computer Programming and the obvious ones like Accounting draw heavily from Mathematics and are impossible to do without good Mathematical understanding.
 Other careers involving the Sciences (e.g. Astronomy and Medicine), Construction (e.g. Architecture, Construction work, Electrician) and Design (e.g. Newspaper / Magazine, Interior decorating) also require good application of Mathematics.

 As you understand more and more Mathematics, you will see how it encompasses so many different parts of our daily lives and how deeper understanding of this subject is greatly beneficial and enjoyable.

-In Years 10 and 11, we build upon the knowledge of Key Stage 3 and follow a GCSE qualification pathway for Key Stage 4.
+In Years 10 and 11, we build upon the knowledge of Foundation Stage and follow a GCSE qualification pathway for Examination Stage.
 Our Exam Board is Edexcel.
 Students will either follow a Foundation or Higher route to their qualification.
 A majority of students will take Statistics as an additional GCSE.

 During Year 10, the majority of the boys will work towards an extra qualification of GCSE Statistics.
 This course compliments the GCSE mathematics taken in year 11 as over 60% of the course appears in both syllabuses.